Blog

 • Hoodless hoodies or sweatshirts

 I am wearing all of the above right now.
-Beware of loser clothing that flops over your head upside down, or poorly- positioned zippers that can eat apparatus.
+Beware of loose clothing that flops over your head upside down, or poorly- positioned zippers that can eat apparatus.
 Consider investing in some Under Armour brand gear if you routinely train in cold spaces in the winter – I can confidently say it’s worth the $$.

 Live Your Best Life, But Go Easy on Your Splits